ocademy-ai/machine-learning/open-machine-learning-jupyter-book/ml-fundamentals/SVM.md

-Let's see the result of an actual fit to this data: we will use Scikit-Learn's support vector classifier to train an SVM model on this data.
+Let's see the result of an actual fit to this data: we will use Scikit-learn's support vector classifier to train an SVM model on this data.
 For the time being, we will use a linear kernel and set the ```C``` parameter to a very large number (we'll discuss the meaning of these in more depth momentarily).